5 Reasons to Avoid 5th Wheel RV Trailers

 In fact, it’s the same type of connection semi-truck use to connect trailers.

 The safety benefits include less sway and better weight distribution on your tow vehicle.
+Larger 5th wheels will obviously require large trucks, like a 3500 dually.
+But, some fifth wheels can be towed with 2500 trucks.

 Here are the reasons we think 5th wheel RVs should be avoided.